Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 Can I legally rent out property on my visa in Phnom Penh right now?

-You do not need to live in Cambodia to rent out your Phnom Penh property, and many foreign owners manage their rentals from abroad using local property agents or building management services.
+The owner does not usually need to live in Cambodia to rent out a Phnom Penh condo, because many foreign owners use a local agent or property manager.

 We cover everything there is to know about buying and renting out in Phnom Penh here.